zbenmo/yapy3c/docs/part_VI_various.md

 Python is a dynamic language.
 Duck typing replaces type declarations and hard static enforcements.

-On the other hand, to build a more reliable software, and to help ourselves and future users, we may want here and there to implicitly "hint" the expected type or expected protocol of an argument and / or the type of the returned value.
+On the other hand, to build a more reliable software, and to help ourselves and future users, we may want here and there to explicitly "hint" the expected type or expected protocol of an argument and / or the type of the returned value.

 ``` py
 from typing import List